206th Rifle Division: Into Ukraine

 During the fighting for the Bukrin bridgehead Sen. Lt.
-Aleksandr Aleksandrovich Kotov, the commander of a battery of 76mm guns of the 661st Artillery Regiment, repeatedly distinguished himself in action.
-His battery was one of the first from the Regiment to cross the Dniepr and immediately began providing direct fire support to the infantry.
+Aleksandr Aleksandrovich Kotov, the commander of a battery of 76 mm guns of the 661st Artillery Regiment, repeatedly distinguished himself in action.
+His battery was one of the first from the regiment to cross the Dniepr and immediately began providing direct fire support to the infantry.
 During the fighting for Hill 243.2 from October 2–24 he directed his guns in repelling eight German counterattacks, destroying more than 150 enemy troops, three mortar and two artillery batteries, plus three tripod-mounted and two bipod-mounted machine guns.
 He then led the establishment of an observation post on the height.
 On March 6, 1944, Lieutenant Kotov, who had previously won the medal "For Courage", the Order of the Red Star and the Order of the Patriotic War, 2nd Degree, was made a Hero of the Soviet Union.
 In early 1945 he was transferred to the 11th Artillery Division with the rank of captain; he survived the war, returned to teaching, and died in 1988 in Bataysk, where he was buried.

 As winter weather approached the division organized its own ski battalion to serve as a mobile reserve but in late December this was re-formed as the 3rd rifle battalion for the 722nd Regiment, whose original 3rd Battalion had been disbanded due to heavy losses.
-On December 31, while personally assigning combat missions to the commander of this Regiment and his battalion commanders only 400m from the forward edge of the German lines, Colonel Ivanovskii was killed by a sniper.
+On December 31, while personally assigning combat missions to the commander of this regiment and his battalion commanders only 400 m from the forward edge of the German lines, Colonel Ivanovskii was killed by a sniper.
 The attack he had been directing went ahead but only gained 100-200m due to heavy German fire.
 On January 17, 1944 Ivanovskii was posthumously promoted to the rank of major general.
 During the first three weeks of January the division was commanded by Lt.
 Col. Nikolai Andreevich Ivanchenko but on the 22nd it was taken over by Col. Vladimir Pavlovich Kolesnikov.